jchenek/MGBK/README.md

 MGBK (MetaGenomic Binning Kit)
 =======

 MGBK is a pipeline for metagenomic binning.
-We will start from metaG raw fastq data to refined metagenome-assembled genomes (MAGs).
+We will start with the metaG raw fastq data and proceed to refined metagenome-assembled genomes (MAGs).
 This pipeline is designed based on two NC papers:
 - `Kim et at., 2026`: Comprehensive benchmarking of metagenomic binning tools reveals key factors for improved genome recovery
 - `Han et at., 2025`: Benchmarking metagenomic binning tools on real datasets across sequencing platforms and binning modes